mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Return the sensor's sample generator

-        This is the *root* sampler, which will later be cloned a number of times to provide each participating worker thread with its own instance (see Scene::sampler()).
-Therefore, this sampler should never be used for anything except creating clones.
+        This is the *root* sampler, which will later be forked a number of times to provide each participating worker thread with its own instance (see Scene::sampler()).
+Therefore, this sampler should never be used for anything except creating forks.

         Returns → :py:obj:`mitsuba.render.Sampler`:
             *no description available*